 Hearing loss is most often progressive

-Although your hearing loss may begin mildly, it is not likely to stay that way.
+Although your hearing loss may start out as mild, it is not common to stay that way.
 And remember that idea of self-perception of mild-to-moderate hearing loss?
-There is very little scientific evidence showing people are able to accurately calculate the degree of hearing loss they have.
-So, although you may think you have mild hearing loss, it may be a greater loss and making you at risk for choosing the improper PSAP device and not gaining the appropriate benefit.
+There is little evidence to prove that people can determine their degree of hearing loss.
+You may think you have mild hearing loss, but it may be a greater loss.
+This makes you at risk for choosing an improper PSAP device.
+This leads to you not gaining the most benefits.

 OTC hearing aids are not for everyone

-Although OTC hearing aids may be an appropriate solution for people with mild hearing loss, visiting with a hearing care specialist will still be the best option for most people.
+OTC hearing aids may be a good solution for people with mild hearing loss.
+Visiting with a hearing care specialist will still be the best option for most people.
 Hearing does not work like eyesight.
-Eyeglasses have a unique prescription and help you see clearly immediately upon wearing them.
+Eyeglasses have a unique prescription.
+They help you see better immediately when you start wearing them.

 Hearing loss is not that straightforward.
-People sometimes wait years to seek help for hearing loss simply because we don’t know what we can’t hear.
-During this time hearing slowly declines.
-Multiple trips to the hearing care specialist are needed for reassessment and fine-tuning of your hearing aids as your hearing needs change.
+People sometimes wait years for help for hearing loss.
+This is because we don’t know what we can’t hear.
+During this time hearing can decline.
+You will need many trips to the hearing care specialist.
+These are to fine-tune your hearing aids as your hearing needs change.

 Many people look at hearing aids as a product they buy and put in their ear.
-This line of thinking switches people’s brains into consumer mode instead of patients with hearing loss.
-This consumer-vision leads to shopping around and being highly influenced by cost.
+This makes people think like consumers instead of patients with hearing loss.
+This consumer-vision leads to shopping around and think more about cost.
 This is great when purchasing your next refrigerator or television or stereo.
 But what if your future hearing is at stake?

-Simply, you need a hearing care specialist.
-When selecting and fitting their own OTC devices, consumers have not had a hearing exam by a professional.
-Hearing care professionals provide expertise to patients in a number of areas, such as:
+You need a hearing care specialist.
+When choosing and fitting OTC devices, you will not have had a professional hearing exam.
+Hearing care professionals provide expertise to patients in many areas.
+These could include things such as the following.

-- Providing follow-up visits to maintain optimal device performance (usually included with the cost of the hearing aids)
+- Providing follow-up visits to maintain device performance.

-- Tracking hearing loss and adjusting treatment plans accordingly
+- Tracking hearing loss and adjusting treatment plans.

-Though hearing aid companies offer options that could be equally appropriate for many people, it’s these professional areas of expertise that make all the difference when it comes to your hearing.
+Hearing aid companies offer options that could be helpful for many people.
+It’s the professional expertise that make all the difference when it comes to your hearing.
 If you are not a dentist and have tooth decay, do you perform your own dental work?
 Can you perform your own eye exams and order lenses when you need vision correction?
-Why would your sense of hearing be treated differently?
-You can’t toss a treatment plan into your cart along with your pack of 100 pairs of tube socks, case of printer paper, and some milk.
+Why would you treat your sense of hearing any different?
+You can’t buy a treatment plan when you buy OTC hearing aids.

 Quality of life versus cost: keep it stress-free

-OTC hearing aids are being portrayed as equivalent to prescription hearing aids, but at a cheaper cost.
+OTC hearing aids are being portrayed as equal to prescription hearing aids but at a cheaper cost.
 This only addresses the money aspect of hearing assistive devices.
-Today’s state of the art hearing aid technology accounts for so much more than just sound amplification.
+Today’s state of the art hearing aid technology offers so much more than sound amplification.
 Prescription hearing aids account for your entire lifestyle.
-Just some of the emerging and already available technology includes:
+Some of the emerging and already available technology includes the following.

-- Bluetooth wireless connectivity: hands-free, streaming directly to your devices, apps, multiple device pairing, improved signal, remote control capability (see the StreamLine Mic for an example)
+- Bluetooth wireless connectivity.
+Hands-free, streaming to your devices from apps.
+It allows for many devices, improved signal, and remote control capability.
+See the StreamLine Mic for an example.

-- Synchrony: hearing aids working together instead of separately
+- Synchrony: hearing aids working together instead of separating them.

-Prescription hearing aids are not only more convenient than OTC devices – but they are also low-maintenance.
-These advanced devices are made with technology to help your day-to-day quality of life, not just your hearing, meaning you don’t have to worry about them.
-Your hearing aids also come with a hearing aid professional that can answer questions any time, adjust fit, programming, monitoring, and more.
+Prescription hearing aids are more convenient than OTC devices.
+They are also low-maintenance.
+These devices use technology to help your day-to-day quality of life, not only your hearing.
+This means that you don’t have to worry about them.
+Your hearing aids also come with a hearing aid professional.
+They can answer questions any time, adjust the fit, programming, monitoring, and more.

 What if the cost is the only bar to getting hearing aids?

-In a recent study by Indiana University, OTC hearing aids were found to help older adults with hearing loss.
-However, the participants who received professional help with fit and instruction had a better outcome.
-The study compared outcomes among the three groups of patients:
+In a study by Indiana University, OTC hearing aids helped older adults with hearing loss.
+The people who had professional help with fit and instruction had a better outcome.
+The study compared outcomes among the three groups of patients.

-- A group that received a hearing aid that included the services of a hearing care specialists
+- A group that received a hearing aid and services of a hearing care specialists

-- A group that followed an over-the-counter process, choosing a pre-programmed hearing aid (unknowingly to them, they received the same high-end digital pair as the first group, but without a fitting)
+- A group that followed an over-the-counter process, choosing a pre-programmed hearing aid.
+They did not know that they received the same high-end digital pair as the first group, but without a fitting.

-- A control group that received a professional fitting for a placebo hearing aid that had no amplification
+- A control group that had a professional fitting for a placebo hearing aid.
+This hearing aid had no amplification.

-The results showed the OTC group to be less satisfied with their devices and less likely to purchase them after the study concluded.
-A little over half the OTC participants were likely to purchase the hearing aids after the trial versus 81 percent in the hearing care specialist group.
-However, satisfaction increased greatly for participants in the OTC group who opted to see a hearing care specialist for a four-week follow-up period after the main trial.
-More of them also chose to purchase their hearing aids after the four weeks even though they initially said they would not purchase them.
+The results showed the OTC group to be less satisfied with their devices.
+They were also less likely to buy them after the study ended.
+A little over half the OTC participants were likely to buy the hearing aids after the trial.
+This is when compared to 81% in the hearing care specialist group.
+Satisfaction increased for those in the OTC group who saw a hearing care specialist.
+They saw them for a four-week follow-up period after the main trial.
+More of them also chose to buy their hearing aids after the four weeks.
+This was even though they said they would not buy them.

-The health community would rather see people with mild hearing loss using OTC devices than nothing at all.
-However, this study helps to prove that they are not a replacement for the expertise of a hearing care specialist.
+The health community want people with mild hearing loss to use OTC devices than nothing.
+This study helps to prove that they are not a replacement for the expertise of a hearing care specialist.

-When you first see those OTC hearing aids and wonder if they’re worth it, don’t let your wallet, or self-perception, determine your hearing needs.
+When you first see those OTC hearing aids, you may wonder if they’re worth it.
+Don’t let your wallet, or self-perception, determine your hearing needs.